-- 1. The Commission's Utility Enforcement Branch is directed to propose a Citation Program consistent with the "Citation Framework for Failure to Meet Minimum Design Standards Established by D.06-09-039" attached as Appendix A by circulating a draft Resolution for the Commission's consideration. - 2.
-Upon adoption of a Resolution establishing a Citation Program for Failure to Meet Minimum Design Standards Established by Decision 06-09-039, the Commission's Utility Enforcement Branch is directed to issue citations and levy fines upon Pacific Gas and Electric Company and Southern California Gas Company for sustained failure to meet minimum design standards. - 3.
-Unless its failure is excused by a force majeure event, a gas utility whose nine-month rolling average backbone capacity fails to meet the minimum design standard set out in Ordering Paragraph 4 below will be subject to a penalty of \$50,000 per day for each day beyond nine months that it remains out of compliance.
-If the utility remains out of compliance for twelve months or more, the daily penalty will increase to \$75,000 for each day beyond twelve months that it remains out of compliance.
+1. The Commission's Utility Enforcement Branch is directed to propose a Citation Program consistent with the "Citation Framework for Failure to Meet Minimum Design Standards Established by D.06-09-039" attached as Appendix A by issuing a draft Resolution for the Commission's consideration with service of the draft Resolution on the R.20-01-007 service list.

+2. Upon adoption of a Resolution establishing a Citation Program for Failure to Meet Minimum Design Standards Established by Decision 06-09-039, the Commission's Utility Enforcement Branch is directed to issue citations and levy fines upon Pacific Gas and Electric Company and Southern California Gas Company for their sustained failure to meet the minimum design standards consistent with that Resolution.

+3. Unless its failure is excused by a force majeure event, a gas utility whose daily available backbone capacity fails to meet the minimum design standard set out in Ordering Paragraph 4 below will be subject to a penalty of \$50,000 per day for each day beyond nine months that it remains out of compliance.
+If the utility remains out of compliance for twelve months or more, the daily penalty will increase to \$75,000 for each day beyond twelve months that it remains out of compliance of compliance.

-- 4. Maintaining adequate backbone capacity to meet the average day in a 1-in-10 cold and dry year standard established by Decision 06-09-039 is adopted as the minimum design standard for Pacific Gas and Electric Company and Southern California Gas Company. - 5.
-Pacific Gas and Electric Company and Southern California Gas Company shall report biannually (on April 15 and October 15) on any changes impacting their ability to meet the minimum design standard, specifying the actual operating capacities of the utilities' backbone transmission lines/zonal areas or paths not the nominal capacities. - 6.
-Southern California Gas Company and Pacific Gas and Electric Company shall provide demand forecasts for their average day in a 1-in-10 cold and dry year backbone capacity standards in the 2024 California Gas Report and subsequent versions of the report. - 7.
-Pacific Gas and Electric Company shall provide demand forecasts of its 1-in-90 abnormal peak day and 1-in-2 cold day standards in the California Gas Report in the 2024 California Gas Report and subsequent versions of the report. - 8.
-Southern California Gas Company shall provide demand forecasts for its 1-in-35 extreme peak day and 1-in-10 cold day standards in the 2024 California Gas Report and subsequent versions of the report. - 9.
-Southern California Gas Company, and Pacific Gas and Electric Company shall provide tables with current supply standards for both interstate pipeline and storage contracts in the 2024 California Gas Report and subsequent versions of the report. - 10.
-The following definition of reliability is adopted: Gas reliability is a measure of the gas system's capacity and ability to deliver uninterrupted service.
+4. Maintaining adequate backbone capacity to meet the average day in a 1-in-10 cold and dry year standard established by Decision 06-09-039 is adopted as the minimum design standard for Pacific Gas and Electric Company and Southern California Gas Company.

+5. Pacific Gas and Electric Company and Southern California Gas Company shall report biannually (on April 15 and October 15) on any changes impacting their ability to meet the minimum design standard, specifying the actual operating capacities of the utilities' backbone transmission lines/zonal areas or paths not the nominal capacities as described in Appendix A, Attachment 1.

+6. Southern California Gas Company and Pacific Gas and Electric Company shall provide demand forecasts for their average day in a 1-in-10 cold and dry year backbone capacity standards in the 2024 California Gas Report and subsequent versions of the report.

+7. Pacific Gas and Electric Company shall provide demand forecasts of its 1-in-90 abnormal peak day and 1-in-2 cold day local transmission standards and 1-in-10-year peak day backbone standard in the California Gas Report in the 2024 California Gas Report and subsequent versions of the report.

+Southern California Gas Company shall provide demand forecasts for its 1-in-35 extreme peak day and 1-in-10 cold day standards in the 2024 California Gas Report and subsequent versions of the report.

+9. Southern California Gas Company and Pacific Gas and Electric Company shall provide tables similar to the Core Supply Standards: Firm Interstate Pipeline Capacity table in Section 3.2 of this decision, describing the current supply standards for both interstate pipeline and storage contracts in the 2024 California Gas Report and subsequent versions of the report.

+10. The following definition of reliability is adopted: Gas reliability is a measure of the gas system's capacity and ability to deliver uninterrupted service.
 It consists of adequate physical and operational capacity to transport gas in amounts sufficient to meet customer demand.

-PROPOSED DECISION

 11. Rulemaking 20-01-007 remains open.

 This order is effective today.

-Dated . at San Francisco, California